donggegithub/websphere-graphite/README.md

     Servlet Session Manager.LiveCount
     Web Applications.ServiceTime

+For WAS 7.0 and WAS 8.x only, you can also enable this one:

+    Thread Pools.ConcurrentHungThreadCount

 You can find below a sample Jython script to set the appropriate configuration with wsadmin.
 It works with WAS 6.1, 7.0 and 8.x: